benknoble/benknoble.github.io/_posts/2026-09-21-vaultwarden-1password.md

 rules via Fail2Ban).

 If all is working, I suggest `rc-update add vaultwarden default`.

+Future updates to the Vaultwarden package will require using `dispatch-conf` to merge changes in.

 Finally, backups.
 I already make nightly system backups, but we want to backup the database specially to avoid getting an incomplete corrupt copy.
 I run a